15 February 2017

 Day Tour From Bogotá: Salt Cathedral and Guatavita

-Day tours out of Bogotá, Colombia are the perfect opportunities to leave the bustle of the city and soak up the views of rolling mountains and charming colonial towns.
+A day tour out of Bogotá, Colombia is the perfect opportunity to leave the bustle of the city and soak up the views of rolling mountains and charming colonial towns.
 I happily joined Uncover Colombia’s tour of the Zipaquira Salt Cathedral and Guatavita.
 Here’s the rundown of the day:

 The bus picked us up in one of Bogotá’s business districts, from there we said adiós to the towering skyscrapers and hola to beautiful green mountains and lush pastures outside the capital.